VirginiaDooley/community-safety-dashboard/README.md

 - Expand the data to include previous years to provide a more comprehensive view of trends
 - Compare crime data with other data sources such as community investment and social services data
+- Investigate geographical gaps in crime data to understand the underlying factors